 The third group includes the active integration of test alternatives and new technologies like AI.

 As long as it is concerned with Automation, the process involves the use of different solutions such as machine vision.
-The original concept of machine vision was established around predetermined guidelines of the experts on faulty and satisfactory benchmarks.
+The original concept of machine vision was established around the predetermined guidelines of the experts on faulty and satisfactory benchmarks.
 But the modern approach involves the use of AI technology to improve system efficiency on checking a product at various dimensions.

 Wondering How AI Could Complement Software Testing?